 She was awarded the Christopher Barnard Award for Outstanding Contributions by a New Investigator from the Association for the Study of Animal Behaviour in 2015 and the Jasper Loftus-Hills Young Investigator Award from the American Society of Naturalists in 2012.

 Dr. Perry joined the College in 2013 as a Junior Research Fellow.
+From 2018 she has been a Hugh Price Fellow.

 Dr. Perry teaches organismal, evolutionary and behavioural biology.
 She acts as a Course Convener for the Animal Behaviour practical course in the Biological Sciences program.